Skip to content

 How to Deal With a Bipolar Person Blaming You

 The person who another has repeatedly blamed for situations beyond their control may be understandably frustrated and losing hope that the behavior will change.
-However, there are ways that they might address the person with bipolar and make the blaming less likely to continue.
+However, there are ways that they might address the person with bipolar and make the blaming less likely to continue, and to have some success when arguing with a bipolar person.

 Some ways to lessen the frequency of blaming by the person with bipolar symptoms include: